Ether: Polyethers

 Polyethers are generally polymers containing ether linkages in their main chain.
 The term polyol generally refers to polyether polyols with one or more functional end-groups such as a hydroxyl group.
 The term "oxide" or other terms are used for high molar mass polymer when end-groups no longer affect polymer properties.

-Crown ethers are cyclic polyethers.
-Some toxins produced by dinoflagellates such as brevetoxin and ciguatoxin are extremely large and are known as cyclic or ladder polyethers.
+Crown ethers are a type of cyclic polyether.

+Certain toxins produced by dinoflagellates such as palytoxin, brevetoxin B and ciguatoxin 1 are extremely large molecules and are known as cyclic or ladder polyethers.